cfis/ibmpc/docs/part3-text-receiver.md

 ## Success: KERMIT.BAS Transferred

-Using putty and the `receiver.bas` I successfully transferred `kermit.bas` to the IBM PC.
+Using PuTTY and `receive-text.bas` I successfully transferred `kermit.bas` to the IBM PC.

 ---